 Our ability to make scheduled payments due on our existing and anticipated debt obligations and to fund planned capital expenditures and development efforts will depend on our ability to generate cash in the future.
 We are in a development stage and our current operations are insufficient to support the debt service on our current and anticipated debt.
 We will require timely completion and generation of sufficient operating cash flow from our projects to service our current and future projected indebtedness.
 Our ability to obtain cash to service our existing and projected debt is subject to a range of economic, financial, competitive, legislative, regulatory, business and other factors, many of which are beyond our control.
-After the commencement of operations of our development projects, we may not be able to generate sufficient cash flow from operations to satisfy our existing and projected debt obligations, in which case, we may have to undertake alternative financing plans, such as refinancing or restructuring our debt, selling assets, reducing or delaying capital investments, or seek to raise additional capital.
+After the commencement of operations of our development projects, we may not be able to generate sufficient cash flow from operations or satisfy our existing and projected debt is a refinancing or restructuring our debt, selling assets, reducing or delaying capital investments, or seek to raise additional capital.
 We cannot assure you that any refinancing or restructuring would be possible, that any assets could be sold, or, if sold, of the timing of the sales or the amount of proceeds that would be realized from those sales.
 We cannot assure you that additional financing could be obtained on acceptable terms, if at all, or would be permitted under the terms of our various debt instruments then in effect.
 Our failure to generate sufficient cash flow to satisfy our existing and projected debt obligations, or to refinance our obligations on commercially reasonable terms, would have an adverse effect on our business, financial condition and results of operations.